DavidKilty/ProjectSubmission2.0/README.md

 ### Answer section

 The answer box then appears after the timer is over and this is where you need to input the number.
-Yes, you could cheat and copy the number the Betim and input that the box, But where would the Fun be in that?
+Yes, you could cheat and copy the number and input that to the box, but where would the Fun be in that?

 ![contact image](assets/images/zoominanswerbox.png)